A Diffusive Classification Loss for Learning Energy-based Generative Models: Preliminary

-Another application is estimating free-energy differences between states, a central yet challenging problem in statistical physics and molecular dynamics \citep{Lelievre2010free}, even with equilibrium samples.
-Classical methods such as \emph{Thermodynamic Integration} (TI) \citep{kirkwood1935statistical} and \emph{Multistate Bennett Acceptance Ratio} (MBAR) \citep{Shirts2008satistically} rely on annealed sequences of intermediate potentials bridging the two states.
-Recent works \citep{Mate2025solvation,he2025featfreeenergyestimators} construct these paths via SIs by training energy-based models to learn the intermediate potentials, providing a data-driven alternative that can outperform hand-crafted designs.
+\paragraph{Free energy difference estimation.} Another application is estimating free-energy differences between states, a central yet challenging problem in statistical physics \citep{Lelievre2010free}, even with equilibrium samples.
+Classical methods such as \emph{Thermodynamic Integration} \citep[TI,][]{kirkwood1935statistical} and \emph{Multistate Bennett Acceptance Ratio} \citep[MBAR,][]{Shirts2008satistically} rely on annealed sequences of intermediate potentials bridging the two states.
+Recent works \citep{Mate2025solvation,he2025featfreeenergyestimators} construct these paths via SIs by training energy-based models to learn the intermediate potentials, providing a data-driven alternative that can outperform hand-crafted designs. \camerachange{ \begin{remark} Strict normalization of the learned energies is not required for the downstream applications considered.
+SMC and AIS (used in Boltzmann Generators and inference-time control) rely on self-normalized importance weights; Langevin dynamics needs only scores; Metropolis-Hastings accepts unnormalized energies; and TI and MBAR estimate free energy differences without requiring normalization. \end{remark} }